woodrush/lambdalisp/README.md

 LambdaLisp is a Lisp interpreter written as an untyped lambda calculus term.
 The entire lambda calculus expression is viewable as a PDF [here](https://github.com/woodrush/lambdalisp/raw/main/lambdalisp.pdf).

+Supported features are persistent bindings and closures with `let`, reader macros, 32-bit signed integer literals, string literals, and many more.
-LambdaLisp is tested by running `examples/*.cl` on both Common Lisp and LambdaLisp and comparing their outputs.
+LambdaLisp is tested by running programs on both Common Lisp and LambdaLisp and comparing their outputs.
 The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the Lisp-to-lambda-calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) I wrote for this project, used to compile LambdaLisp itself.